-You need to tell the benchmarker about your solution class which is annotated with XStream annotations:
+It's required to tell the benchmarker about your solution class which is annotated with XStream annotations:

-Your input files need to have been written with a XStreamSolutionFileIO instance, not just any XStream instance, because the XStreamSolutionFileIO uses a customized XStream instance.
+Those input files need to have been written with a XStreamSolutionFileIO instance, not just any XStream instance, because the XStreamSolutionFileIO uses a customized XStream instance.

 XStream (and XML in general) is a very verbose format.
-Reading or writing large datasets in this format can cause an OutOfMemoryError and performance degradation.
+Reading or writing very large datasets in this format can cause an OutOfMemoryError and performance degradation.

-13.2.4.3.
+13.2.3.3.
 Custom SolutionFileIO

-Alternatively, you can implement your own SolutionFileIO implementation and configure it with the solutionFileIOClass element:
+Alternatively, implement your own SolutionFileIO implementation and configure it with the solutionFileIOClass element:

-It's highly recommended that output files can be read as input files, which also implies that getInputFileExtension() and getOutputFileExtension() return the same value.
+It's recommended that output files can be read as input files, which also implies that getInputFileExtension() and getOutputFileExtension() return the same value.

-A SolutionFileIO implementation must be thread-safe.
+A ${\tt SolutionFileIO}$ implementation must be thread-safe.